dntrAnh/Coding-30Challenges/README.md

 DAY 1 of

-# Coding-Self-Challenge
+Coding-Self-Challenge

+## 📋 A TO-DO LIST GENERATOR ✅

 Time taken: 30 minutes